AlekseyShibayev/contacts/README.md

 # ContactsWeb
 This project has been created to consolidate my skills in web programming.

-In this project i used Java8, JSP, Servlets, JDBC, PostgresQL, Hibernate.
+In this project i used:

+ master: Java, Spring Core, JDBC, PostgresQL, Servlets, JSP, Ajax, JSON, Log4j, JUnit, Mockito.

+ master_v2: + Hibernate.

 1. You will need to install programs.